siqbal181/git-commands/README.md

 NB: Remember when we had to type './hello.rb' to execute the file, instead of just 'hello.rb'
 - This is because if we hadn't explicitly specified that the program was in the current directory, the shell would look in all PATH directories and wouldn't find it there
 - Every program you run from your command line without specifying where the are (ls, date, pwd) are somewhereon the PATH

+# Setting environment variables
+- So far we have seen how to READ environment variables, but we can also SET them export SEASON=winter
+- We have just created a new environment variable called SEASON
+- You can read it's value back echo $SEASON

+- If we wanted to modify the PATH - we can add one more directory at the end of PATH export PATH=$PATH:/Users/makers

+# Vim
+- Sometimes we won't be able to use vscode
+- Vim is a text editor which has the basics of an editor which you can rely on (but doesn't look as pretty)

+- To create a new file or open an existing file, pass it as an argument vim myFile

+- You will see the empty file with many lines and your file shown at the bottom of the editor
+- You can't type anything, you need to insert your command first
+- Command can be: i - insert text, o - open a new line, dd - delete current line
+- We can choose i which changes the editor into insert mode, and then we can type "Hello world"
+- to SAVE we need to first press the Esc key to escape command mode
+- tell vim to save the file using colon(:) and w (write) :w
+- After you press enter you will see your Hello world
+- To Quit editor type :q and then enter
+:q